AMSUCF/CritMakingAgeOfAI/GraduateCourseSample/index.md

 - Sasha Costanza-Chock, *Design Justice.* [Open Access](https://design-justice.pubpub.org/)
 - Nick Sousanis, *Unflattening.*
 - Thomas S. Mullaney, Benjamin Peters, Mar Hicks and Kavita Philip. *Your Computer is On Fire.*
--

 In addition, each module includes samples, tutorials, and resources to guide the week's making.
+Those materials are linked from the exercise pages included in the weekly schedule below, and are modified directly from *Critical Making in the Age of AI*.

 ---

 ## Evaluation and Grading